-- Goal of a survey: estimate a statistic on illegal behaviors of participants
+Estimate a statistic on illegal behaviors of participants, where

 - Curator: a participant

 - Analyst: a researcher

 - Each participant follows the following survey process:

 - Flip a coin

 - If "tails", then respond truthfully.

-- If "heads", then flip a second coin and respond "Yes" if "heads" and "No" if "tails".
+- () If "heads", then flip a second coin and respond "Yes" if "heads" and "No" if "tails".